Tourism and aviation players demand von der Leyen end EU travel chaos

 However, their letter points out that many member states may be reluctant to take co-ordinated action, potentially killing any chance of recovery from the pandemic’s impact on their industry.

-Internal market commissioner, Thierry Breton, appeared to back the call when he told French radio on Tuesday that the EU should prevent border closures in a “second wave” of the pandemic.
+Internal market commissioner Thierry Breton appeared to back the call when he said on French radio on Tuesday the EU should prevent border closures in a “second wave” of the pandemic.

-The 25 organisations include the European Cockpit Association, which represents pilots’ unions, Airlines for Europe, backed the bloc’s biggest carriers, Airports Council International Europe, and European Regions Airline Association (ERA).
+The 25 organisations include the European Cockpit Association, which represents pilots’ unions; Airlines for Europe, backing the bloc’s biggest carriers; Airports Council International Europe; and European Regions Airline Association (ERA).

 Signatories include Andrew Kelly, head of communications at Dublin-headquartered ASL, who is president of ERA.